 The other day, I had a consultation with an aesthetician and she briefly glanced at my face before declaring that I had congested skin.
-How did she know?
-I mean I was wearing makeup and there was dim lighting!
-She explained that living in the city, we have to work extra hard to keep our complexions clear and bright and most of all, to avoid breakouts amid the constant exposure to pollution.
-So while I may have a slight problem with congestion, I’m pretty good at minimising instances of zits.
-These five things are how to stop breakouts:
+She explained that for those of us living in the city, we have to work extra hard to keep our complexions clear and bright and perhaps most challenging of all, avoid breakouts amid the constant pollution exposure.
+So while I may have had a problem with congestion, I’m pretty good at minimising my chances of pimples.
+Follow these five things I do for how to stop breakouts:

 1. 2 litres of water?
 No, 3.